MLB's Bruce Maxwell 911 Call: He Pointed a Gun at Me

 Before this ordeal ...
 Bruce was known for being the only MLB player to take a knee during the National Anthem this season.

-Now, Maxwell's also known for being banned from ever using Postmates again.
+Now, Maxwell's also known for being banned from using Postmates again.